-Back while I was still dating my ex I had a conversation with him where one of our mutual friends was brought up and then the conversation veered down a side path that had become all too familiar to me.
+Back while I was still dating en ex boyfriend, I had a conversation with him where one of our mutual friends was brought up and then the conversation veered down a side path that had become all too familiar to me.
 It was all too familiar to me because it’s where our conversations went every single time this friend of ours was mentioned in conversation.
 Every time that this specific friend came up in conversation, my then boyfriend would always speculate on whether or not this friend of ours might be gay.
 He would then list a bunch of reasons why he thought this might be possible.
 Most of the time I would basically just let him ramble on and then I would remind him (again) that I did very briefly date the friend in question, (for about an afternoon in high school) which doesn’t really mean anything one way or the other as far as the likeliness of this friend being gay or not, and that I had no clue what his sexuality was and then I would try to move the conversation on.

 Except one afternoon I stopped playing along.
 I had finally had enough.